RSFT functors for strong cobordisms and applications: Invariants

 \begin{definition}[{\cite[Proposition 3.11]{MZ22}}] For a contact manifold $(Y,\xi)$, we define its \textbf{algebraic planar torsion} $\PT(Y)$ to be the torsion of the $BL_{\infty}$ algebra $\RSFT(Y,\alpha,\theta)$, for any choice of contact form $\alpha$ and auxiliary choice $\theta$ in \Cref{thm:vfc}. \end{definition}

-Using the weight in \Cref{rmk:weight}, algebraic planar torsion is independent of the choice of coefficients, i.e.\ $\Q,\Lambda$ and the completed version over $\Lambda$.
-The finiteness of $\PT$ is an obstruction to $BL_\infty$ augmentations hence implies no strong filling (by \eqref{BL:6} of \Cref{thm:vfc}) and $\PT$ is non-decreasing in an exact cobordism.
+By \Cref{prop:APT}, algebraic planar torsion is independent of the choice of coefficients, i.e.\ $\Q,\Lambda$ and the completed version over $\Lambda$.
+The finiteness of $\PT$ is an obstruction to $BL_\infty$ augmentations, hence implies no strong filling (by \eqref{BL:6} of \Cref{thm:vfc}) and $\PT$ is non-decreasing in an exact cobordism.
 We refer to \cite[\S 3.5]{MZ22} for properties that are enjoyed by this invariant as well as their proofs.